 To determine a jurisdiction's share of the regional housing needs, SCAG periodically undertakes a Regional Housing Needs Assessment (RHNA) within the six-county area encompassing Imperial, Los Angeles, Orange, Riverside, San Bernardino and Ventura Counties.
 SCAG projects regional expansion by examining historical growth patterns, job creation, household formation rates and other factors to estimate how many households will be added to each community.
-The assessment quantifies the need for housing in a jurisdiction and is divided into four income categories in order to allow the community to anticipate and plan for growth.
+The RHNA quantifies the need for housing in a jurisdiction by income category in order to allow the community to anticipate and plan for growth.

 In October 2012, SCAG adopted the RHNA for the 2013-2021 Housing Element cycle for jurisdictions within the SCAG region, covering a 7.8 -year planning period beginning on October 15, 2013 (Table 10.2-27).
 This RHNA requires the City of Pomona to produce 3,623 housing units, with 40% of the units affordable to very low- and low-income households and 60% affordable to moderate- and above moderate-income households.

-- • Extremely Low Income Very Low Income Low Income Moderate Income Above Moderate Income Total Units RHNA New Construction Need 456 463 543 592 1,572 3,626 Percent of Total 13% 13% 15% 16% 43% 100%
+Extremely Low Income Very Low Income Low Income Moderate Income Above Moderate Income Total Units RHNA New Construction Need 456 463 543 592 1,572 3,626 Percent of Total 13% 13% 15% I 6 % 43% 100%

-Table 10.2-27: Pomona's Fair Share Housing Needs Allocation 2014 - 2021
+Table 10.2-27: Pomona's Share of the Regional Housing Need by Income Category 2014